Types of Headaches

 Only a small fraction of people who suffer from headaches receive the specialized treatment they need.
 The first step is identifying the problem.

 In general, headaches fall into one of two categories: primary and secondary.
 A primary headache -- such as a migraine, cluster or tension-type headache -- is caused by a clinical condition and is not a symptom of another disorder.
 A secondary headache is caused by a medical condition like a brain disease or injury, sinus infection or dental problem.

-Specialists at the Swedish Pain and Headache Center have successfully treated patients of all ages who suffer from various types of headaches, including:
+Specialists at Swedish Pain Services have successfully treated patients of all ages who suffer from various types of headaches, including:

 The typical migraine headache is one-sided, pulsating and causes moderate to severe pain.
 The average sufferer has up to several migraines a month, with each one usually lasting all day.
 You may experience nausea and sensitivity to light and/or noise.

 Cluster headaches come back almost every day for as long as four to eight weeks.
 And attacks may occur more than once a day, with each headache lasting up to 45 minutes.
 Cluster headaches are almost always one-sided and affect the front or the side of your head.